1920 Stanford football team

-The 1920 Stanford football team represented Stanford University in the 1920 college football season.
-They were coached by Walter D. Powell in his only season coaching the football team.
+The 1920 Stanford football team represented Stanford University as a member of the Pacific Coast Conference (PCC) during the 1920 college football season.
+Led by Walter D. Powell in his first and only season as head coach, the Stanford compiled an overall record of 4–3 with a mark of 2–1 in conference play, placing second in the PCC.
 Home games were played on campus at Stanford Field.

-On November 6, Stanford defeated Washington 3–0 in Seattle.
+On November 6, Stanford defeated Washington, 3–0, in Seattle.
 It was the final game ever at Denny Field, the predecessor of Husky Stadium, which opened three weeks later.